We create an investment strategy tailored to your needs and desires with a set of guiding principles which are proven and solid.

 Talk about smart money.

-One of the most successful hedge funds in history started in San Francisco’s East Bay.
-I had the pleasure of sitting down with one of its founders at a recent trading conference.
+I had the pleasure of sitting down with one of its founders of arguably the most successful hedge funds in history.
 His career is evidence that it is possible for smart guys to outperform markets.
-He is a PhD mathematician who co founded a hedge fund that returned an average 39% per year return, net of fees, over a 17 year period.
+He is a PhD mathematician returned an average 39% per year return, net of fees, over a 17 year period.
 Their consistency allows them to charge fees in excess of typical hedge fund fare of 2% of assets and 20% of the upside, rather, they command a whopping 5% of assets and 44% of the upside.